Competitive Start Fund - All Sectors - with focus on Agtech/Manufacturing/Lifesciences/Renewables

 Closing Date for Applications

-The closing date for all applications for those active in the Manufacturing & Internationally Traded Services sectors including Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Cleantech and Industrial Products was 3pm on Wednesday 8th February 2017.
+The closing date for all applications for those active in the Manufacturing & Internationally Traded Services sectors including Internet, Games, Apps, Mobile, SaaS, Cloud Computing, Enterprise Software, Lifesciences, Cleantech and Industrial Products is Wednesday 27th September 2017 at 3pm.

 Key contact/more information